Yellen says 100,000 firms have joined a business database aimed at unmasking shell company owners

 A judge is expected to decide on the matter imminently.

-Along with the business database, Yellen says, Treasury is considering additional steps to address risks associated with commercial real estate.
+Along with the business database, Yellen said Treasury is considering additional steps to address risks associated with commercial real estate.

 Real estate is a commonly used vehicle for money laundering.
 Yellen said in March 2023 that illicit actors laundered at least $2.3 billion through U.S. real estate between 2015 and 2020.